To plant & sow in October NZ:

 At the end of October it will be Labour weekend.
 A time when those in warmer parts of New Zealand will go out and start planting summer seedlings.
 The chance of a late frost has lessened (though it's definitely not ruled out) and the weather will be warming up.

-I like to plant a few this month to please the impatient child in me, but logical me saves some of my seedlings tucked away until next month.
+I like to plant a few this month ONLY if my soil thermometer says it’s warm enough, but I still keep many seedlings tucked away until next month.

 You will find that even if there is no rogue frost and your seedlings survive fine, heat lovers like tomatoes planted early will not grow faster than those planted a month later when the ground is warmer.